NOTE: The Selective Test has been updated to include the Thinking Skills Assessment. Read more about thinking skills here.

 You might have prepared for every possible question on the exam, but doing so will not guarantee your success.
 Why?
 It is because knowing everything is different from getting questions right on the exam.
 To ensure the latter, you’ll need to form a sound strategy.

 For instance, consider the example of a numeric question.
 You could go about solving it through a lengthy procedure, which will eat up precious time.
 Alternatively, you could find a shortcut for going about it, such as learning how to solve simultaneous questions mentally and creating mind-maps to make valid logical deductions.
 You not only need to focus on solving questions correctly but quickly as well.

 You cannot stress enough on this final piece of advice: practice for the exam like your life depends upon it.
 No matter how good you might be at time management or strategising, the fact is that you won’t be able to do anything if you don’t know what the questions are about.

 If you think about it, practice and preparation are prerequisites for all the consideration already mentioned.
 If you don’t know what the examiner is asking, your time management skills won’t matter at all.
-Therefore, it’s essential to solve as many practice exams beforehand as you possibly can.
+Solving many practice exams beforehand may help enhance your understanding.